A to Z’s of Early Childhood

 References

-6. Snyder, P., McLaughlin, T., & Bishop, C. (2018).
-Contextually relevant learning opportunities through embedded instruction.
-In P. Snyder & M. L. Hemmeter (Eds.), Instruction: Effective strategies to support engagement, learning, and outcomes.
-(DEC Recommended Practices Monograph Series No. 4, pp. 51-64).
+6. Snyder, P. A., McLaughlin, T., & Bishop, C. (2018).
+Maximizing contextually relevant learning opportunities through embedded instruction.
+In P. A. Snyder & M. L. Hemmeter (Eds.), Instruction: Effective strategies to support engagement, learning, and outcomes: DEC Recommended Practices Monograph Series (No. 4, pp. 51-64).
 Division for Early Childhood.

 Receive Additional Support